pauljeter/pauljeter-astro/src/content/blog/essential-leadership-reads.md

 This book demonstrates that effective leadership doesn't require formal authority, providing practical ways to influence and lead positively from any role.

 ### 10. **Think Again** by Adam Grant
-Adam Grant challenges readers to rethink assumptions, embrace curiosity, and maintain adaptability—key traits of innovative, resilient leaders.
+Adam Grant challenges readers to rethink assumptions, embrace curiosity, and maintain adaptability; key traits of innovative, resilient leaders.

 ### 11. **The Mind of the Leader** by Rasmus Hougaard and Jacqueline Carter
 Blending mindfulness, compassion, and selflessness, this book highlights essential traits for cultivating meaningful leadership that positively impacts people and performance.